rinigus/mapbox-gl-qml/api.md

     fly.
 Note that the minimal `pixelRatio` is set to `devicePixelRatio` used at the map widget construction.

-    Care should be taken when having `pixelRatio` different from one and using `metersPerPixel` to draw something on the map (such as uncertainty of position, for example).
-Since `metersPerPixel` gives the scale in map pixel units and all objects are scaled up by `pixelRatio`, you may have to reduce the drawn objects by `pixelRatio` when adding them on the map.
-For example, when drawing uncertainty of position as a circle around position, you would have to divide the radius of the circle by `pixelRatio` when modifying the circle radius by `setPaintProperty` method.

 * `string `**`styleJson`** The map style in JSON given as a string.
 Sets a new style from a JSON that must conform to the [Mapbox style